tudelft-cs4200/2021/blog/_posts/2021/2021-08-27-a-new-language-workbench.md

 authors:
 ---

-This year will adopt last year's structure of the course, and slightly adapt it.
+This year will adopt last year's structure of the course, and adapt it.
 In particular, we will keep the ChocoPy project.
 Major changes to the course are